dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 2. Select **iOS -> App** for your application.

-3. Input your product name (HelloWorld), interface (StoryBoard) and language (Objective-C/Swift).
-We currently do not support SwiftUI, so we apologize if this causes any inconvenience.
+3. Input your product name (HelloWorld), interface (StoryBoard), and language (Objective-C/Swift).
+We currently do not support SwiftUI and we apologize if this causes any inconvenience.

 4. Click on the **Next** button and select the location to save the project.